 Biology II is an advanced laboratory, field, and literature investigations-based course.
-Students enrolled in Biology II examine in greater depth the structures, functions, and processes of living organisms.
+Students enrolled in Biology II examines in greater depth the structures, functions, and processes of living organisms.
 Students also analyze and describe the relationship of Earth's living organisms to each other and to the environment in which they live.
 In this course, students refine their scientific inquiry skills as they collaboratively and independently apply their knowledge of the unifying themes of biology to biological questions and problems related to personal and community issues in the life sciences.

-Recommended Grade Level: 10, 11, 12 Students should have earned at least a C+ in Bio I.

-Recommended Prerequisites: Biology I

-Fulfills a science course requirement for all diplomas
+- •Recommended Grade Level: 10, 11, 12 Students should have earned at least a C+ in Bio I. - Recommended Prerequisites: Biology I - •Credits: 2 semester course, 1 credit per semester - Counts as an Elective for all diplomas - Fulfills a science course requirement for all diplomas